plantoncloud/gitr/README.md

 #### windows & linux

-You can download the binary directly from the [releases section of this repo](https://github.com/swarupdonepudi/gitr/releases)
+`gitr` binaries can be downloaded directly from the [releases section of this repo](https://github.com/swarupdonepudi/gitr/releases)

 ### scm providers